-Asthma is the most prevalent chronic respiratory disease, affecting an estimated 350 million people globally.
+Asthma is among the most prevalent chronic respiratory diseases, estimated to affect over 300 million people globally.
 Asthma sufferers have difficulty moving air in and out of the lungs, due to airway narrowing (bronchoconstriction), airway wall thickening (inflammation), and increased mucus production.
 The ongoing burden of this serious and costly disease is estimated at more than $50 billion per year with more than 5,000 emergency department visits per day in the US alone,.

 Symptoms and Diagnosis

 Symptoms of asthma include wheezing, shortness of breath, chest tightness and cough that vary over time in their occurrence, frequency and intensity.
 These variations are often triggered by factors such as exercise, allergen or irritant exposure, changes in weather, or viral respiratory infections.
 There are different types of asthma, with different underlying disease processes.
 Asthma ‘triggers’ may or may not be associated with a specific type of asthma.

 There is no single test to diagnose asthma.
 A diagnosis of asthma may require multiple assessments over a prolonged period of time to identify recurring characteristic symptom patterns and evidence of variable airflow limitation.
 Most patients do not exhibit symptoms between ‘flare-ups’ (exacerbations), making diagnosis challenging.

 There is currently no cure for asthma, but there are treatment plans that can help patients manage the disease.
 Avoidance of asthma triggers combined with pharmacological treatment is the approach for most patients.